The Best BBQ In Kansas City guide image

 Tock logo

-Head across the river to North Kansas City where you’ll find a cute downtown full of distilleries, breweries, and the pickleball court and bar Chicken N Pickle.
-There’s a lot to check out, but make your first stop at F325.
-It’s one of the newer BBQ joints on the scene, but they’ve done their homework: their three-meat plate gives you tender burnt ends, fall-off-the-bone ribs, and really well-spiced homemade kielbasa with two sides for $22.
-If you’re less hungry, visit Cinder Block Brewery right next door—you can have food sent over from F325 if you start craving their amazing fried pickles while sipping a beer or cider.
+There’s a lot to check out across the river in North Kansas City, the highlight being F325.
+It’s one of the newer BBQ joints on the scene, but they’ve done their homework: their three-meat plate gives you tender burnt ends and some well-spiced homemade kielbasa that come with two sides for $24.50.
+If you’re less hungry, visit Cinder Block Brewery right next door—you can have food sent over from F325 if you start craving a brisket burger or their amazing fried pickles while sipping a beer or cider.

 Chase Sapphire Card Ad